Skip to Main Content

 What can thermal cameras visualize?

+Here is the breakdown.
 Thermal cameras detect heat radiation to visualize temperature differences.
-In Australia they are widely used to reveal body heat of native wildlife, engine and electrical hotspots on mining equipment, heat loss from buildings, and recent contact traces on surfaces.
+In Australia they are widely used to reveal body heat of native wildlife, engine and electrical hotspots on mining gear, heat loss from buildings, and recent contact traces on surfaces.

 What resolution is available?

-Professional thermal cameras range from 320x240 to 640x480 and higher.
-While lower than visible light cameras, modern thermal sensors provide detailed imagery suitable for HD and 4K broadcast productions and Screen Australia-backed documentaries.
+Pro thermal cameras range from 320x240 to 640x480 and higher.
+While lower than visible light cameras, modern thermal sensors give detailed visuals suitable for HD and 4K broadcast shoots and Screen Australia-backed documentaries.

 What are the color palette options?